Skip to main content

 Take a Minute for Advocacy Each Month

 - Attend an advocacy-related meeting at any level - community, county, state or national.
 Remind elected officials of the work your museum does as a community resource and economic asset.
+Use the

 - Finalize your annual programming and share the schedule with your elected officials, members, friends, and donors.
 Remind them of the many ways your museum impacts the community, county and state.
 March is Iowa History Month, Women's History Month, Irish American Heritage Month - create special exhibits, events, or programming around these themes and invite broad participation.
 Check out the

 - April is National Volunteer Month.
 Let your elected officials, members, donors, and friends know how important volunteers are for your museum.
 Share information about the number of volunteers who assist at your museum and the hours they donated during the last year.
 Introduce new volunteers and how they will help in the upcoming season.

 - Send an invitation to your elected officials and their staff inviting them to participate in your museum's seasonal festivities.
 May is Jewish American Heritage Month - create special exhibits, events, or programming around these themes and invite broad participation.

-- Participate in Iowa Museum Week the second week of June (Monday through Sunday) each year!
+the second week of June (Monday through Sunday) each year!

 Showcase your museum and raise awareness about all of Iowa's museums.